House members could get a coronavirus vaccine. But a quarter of them have not.

 People typically retain a robust immune response to the coronavirus for at least eight months after an infection, and potentially much longer, researchers said in a recent study.

-Reps.
-Gus M. Bilirakis (R-Fla.) and Michael Waltz (R-Fla.), who have each contracted the coronavirus, said they want to make sure all seniors and those at high risk in their districts receive a vaccine first before they do.
+Republican Reps.
+Gus M. Bilirakis (Fla.) and Michael Waltz (Fla.), who have each contracted the coronavirus, said they want to make sure all seniors and those at high risk in their districts receive a vaccine first before they do.

 Other Republicans, including House Minority Whip Steve Scalise (La.), have said they will not jump the line of Americans trying to secure a vaccine.